jzrake/mist/README.md

 ## Deserialization

-Deserialization is strict - all fields defined in `serialize_fields()` must be present in the input:
+Deserialization is strict - all fields defined in `fields()` must be present in the input:

 ```cpp
 simulation_state_t state;